Iemasa Kayumi: Biography

-During his long career, he was belonged with some troupes and affiliated with talent agencys for voice actors, for example, Aoni Production.
-He was finally affiliated with 81 Produce until his death at the age of 80 on September 30, 2014 while undergoing medical treatment.
+During his long career, he belonged to some troupes and affiliated with talent agencies for voice actors, for example, Aoni Production.
+He was finally affiliated with 81 Produce until his death at the age of 80 on September 30, 2014, while undergoing medical treatment.

 Fellow voice actor and drinking companion Norio Wakamoto called him a precision machine since he never made a mistake when recording.
 Ayumi Fujimura cited Kayumi as an inspiration.